MrTJP/ProjectRed/README.md

        \resources
        \dummy
 ***

-6) To create a test release, run:
+7) To create a test release, run:
 ***
  `ant testbuild`
 ***

 This will use your dev environment to reobfuscate, then restore the state back to development.

-7) The finished jar will be in:
+8) The finished jar will be in:
 ***
      projred
-     \-ProjectRed
-       \build
+     \-build
        \dist
 ***